HazardDede/appdaemon-apps/README.md

         - input_number.hallway_heater
         - entity: input_number.gallery_heater
           offset: 1  # Offset will effectively increase/decrease temperature (if target is 21 this will be set to 22)
+          force: True  # Will force to set the thermostat even when it seems it's state has not changed
       comfort:
         setpoint: 21
         schedule:  # Some energy savings in the nighttime